You may be doubtful that reversing cognitive decline and dementia is even possible.

 To support the mitochondria of the participants, Dr. Bredesen’s therapeutic protocol included the following nutrients:

-I recommend checking out my previous post about mitochondria and brain health.
+I also recommend checking out my previous post about mitochondria and brain health.
 It includes several other steps you can take to support your mitochondria.
 You can read it here.

 19. Pantethine and Resveratrol